amithendin/sequencetree/README.md

 resizing of the array in the backend of the hashtable is required which can be an expensive operation.

 #### Sequence Trees
-In come Sequence Trees! sequence trees break up a given key in to nodes with each node holding one element of the sequence (in case of strings a character), and each node linked to it's next neighbor (like a linked list), Then the very last value holds the actual value assigned to the key.
+Sequence trees break up a given key in to nodes with each node holding one element of the sequence (in case of strings a character), and each node linked to it's next neighbor (like a linked list), Then the very last value holds the actual value assigned to the key.
 Now to fetch the value of a key one simply need to follow each node in the tree in accordance the sequence of the key and easily reach the value, no hash function needed!.
 One advantage of this is that the keys are naturally compressed simply due to the nature of this collection,